Brightify/DataMapper/README.md

 objectMapperWithPolymorh.serialize(bPolymorphic) // .dictionary(["value": .int(2), "text": .string("text"), "type": .string("B")]) - type is added
 ```

-#### StaticPolymorp
+#### StaticPolymorph

-`StaticPolymorph` resolve types by looking into `SupportedType` for dictionary entries with specific key (which key is used is determined by object type at input).
+`StaticPolymorph` resolves types by looking into `SupportedType` for dictionary entries with the specific key (which key is used is determined by object type at input).
 Then the value for that key is compared to names of known types.
-If match is found than correct type is return otherwise it returns the input type.
+If match is found than the correct type is return otherwise it returns the input type.
 When serializing the `StaticPolymorh` adds into `SupportedType` the key value pair that corresponds to the serialized type.

-`StaticPolymorp` affects only objects which implement `Polymorphic` protocol.
+`StaticPolymorph` affects only objects which implement the `Polymorphic` protocol.
 For other types `polymorphType` returns the input type and `writeTypeInfo` does nothing.

-Note: Implementing `Polymoprhic` is not enough for object to be used in `ObjectMapper`.
-To solve this there are type aliases that combines `Polymorhic` with Map protocol: `PolymorphicDeserializable`, `PolymorphicSerializable` and `PolymorphicMappable`.
+Note: Implementing `Polymoprhic` is not enough for an object to be used in `ObjectMapper`.
+To solve this, there are type aliases that combines `Polymorhic` with the Map protocol: `PolymorphicDeserializable`, `PolymorphicSerializable` and `PolymorphicMappable`.

-Note: Limitation of `StaticPolymorph` is necessity to use classes.
-It is not possible to use protocol and structs.
+Note: Limitation of `StaticPolymorph` is that only classes can be used.
+It is not possible to use a protocol and structs.

 **Polymorphic**